caltechlibrary/cloud-init-examples/README.md

 The Invenio VM
 --------------

-The invenio VM is similar to the dev VM except it doesn't install as many packages and it adds imagemagick.
+The invenio VM is similar to the dev VM except it doesn't install as many packages and it adds imagemagick and installs nodejs 14.0.0 so the virtual machine is ready for use in a developer setting.

 ```
 bash make-invenio-vm.bash